-If you want to get fast access to the palace with a guided group, you can buy Topkapi Palace skip-the-line tickets from this link.
+If you would like to buy a skip-the-line ticket for Topkapi Palace, you can make a reservation for a guided group tour via this link.
 These online tickets can save you from waiting at the ticket booths during the spring and summer months.

 Short History of Topkapi Palace